mkfs/mindset/README.md

 The bytes "AT+BRSF=24\r" are probably coming from rfcomm and not from the MindSet, hence the subsequent EOF -- matching the behavior of connecting via `rfcomm bind`.
-This is likely a bug with rfcomm.
+This appears to be a problem in the socket opened by rfcomm.

 **Neurosky Applications**